-Numerous examples in older parts of the city can still be found paved with Belgian wood block from the late 19th and early 20th century.
-However, before Belgian block became common, there were many different pavement methods with wildly varying advantages and disadvantages.
-Because it was so cheap wood block was one of the favored early methods.
+Only one or two examples can still be found paved with Belgian woodblocks from the late 19th and early 20th centuries.
+However, before the Belgian block became common, many different pavement methods had wildly varying advantages and disadvantages.
+Because it was so cheap, woodblock was one of the favored early methods.

 In May of 2011, the Gold Coast wooden alley was torn away and replaced with new wooden blocks.